CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-test/overview.md

 This form allows the user to create a Quality Control Test.

 1. Select and add a  [Test Protocol](../test-protocols/test-protocol-for-operation.md) Number.
-All the data defined within the Test Protocol is copied into the Quality Control Test.
+All data defined within the Test Protocol will be copied into the Quality Control Test.
 2. Select and add a Document Series Number.
-3. Select and add the Inspector performing the testing.
+3. Select and add the Inspector responsible for conducting the test.
-4. Select the required status and date.
+4. Select the appropriate status and date.
 (Created, Started, On-Hold, Waiting NCMR, Closed).

-Note: when moving the life cycle of the Quality Control Test, the system will require adding a date of the status change.
+>Note: When moving the life cycle of the Quality Control Test, the system will require adding a date of the status change.

-The Used Count field indicates how many times the Quality Control Test has been used and is used for reporting and analysis purposes.
+The Used Count field tracks how many times the Quality Control Test has been performed, useful for reporting and analysis.

-When the Test is complete, the Test Status can be selected (Pass/Failed), and the date entered.
+Once the Test is complete, the Test Status can be marked as Pass or Fail, with the corresponding date entered.

 ![Quality Control Test](./media/overview/quality-control-test-2.webp)

 ## Test Properties

-The [Test Properties](../../quality-control/test-properties.md) tab allows the user to record the results of the Tests.

-Note: The Test and Item Properties are copied from the [Test Protocol](../test-protocols/overview.md).
+>Note: The Test and Item Properties are copied from the [Test Protocol](../test-protocols/overview.md).
 Additional Properties can be added and deleted from both tabs.

+- The [Test Properties](../../quality-control/test-properties.md) tab allows the user to record the results of the Tests.
-Within the Tested Value and Tested Reference Code, the user enters the tested value and selects the Pass/Fail option.
+- Within the Tested Value and Tested Reference Code, the user enters the tested value and selects the Pass/Fail option.

-A Pass result will be highlighted in Green and a Fail in Red.
+- A Pass result will be highlighted in Green, while a Fail will appear in red.

-If there is a Fail, the user can add a Reason Code and Remarks.
+- If the result is a Fail, users can enter a Reason Code and add any Remarks.

 ## Item Properties

-The Item Properties tab allows the user to record the results of the Item Properties tested.
-It works the same way as the Test Properties tab.
+The Item Properties tab enables users to record the results of the item properties tested.
+It functions similarly to the Test Properties tab.

 ## Defects

-The Defects tab allows the user to view the sample size and enter the test's Passed and Defect quantity results.
+The Defects tab allows users to view the sample size and enter the quantities for both Passed and Defective results.

-[Defect codes](../defects.md) can be added to categorize the failure and are used for analysis and reporting purposes.

-Note: these codes are copied to the NCMR transaction.
+[Defect codes](../defects.md) can be added to categorize the failure, which aids in analysis and reporting Note that these codes are transferred to the NCMR transaction.

-When the Quality Control Test is complete, the user can record the type of Inventory Movement that needs to occur.
-Based on the selection, an Alert is sent to a specific user to conduct the appropriate inventory transaction.
+Once the Quality Control Test is complete, users can specify the type of inventory movement required.
+An alert will be sent to the designated user to perform the corresponding inventory transaction.

 ![Quality Control Test Defects](./media/overview/quality-control-test-defects.webp)

 ### Raising Non-Conforming Materials Report - NCMR

-If a Quality Control Test has failed, the user can request an NCMR to be created (click [here](../ncmr-non-conforming-materials-report.md) to find out more about NCMR).
+If a Quality Control Test fails, the user can initiate the creation of an NCMR.
+Click [here](../ncmr-non-conforming-materials-report.md) to find out more about NCMR.

-To create an NCMR, the user has to check the NCMR checkbox and choose an NCMR Inspector Code in the Defects tab.
+To create an NCMR, the user must check the NCMR checkbox and select an NCMR Inspector Code in the Defects tab.

-Click the You Can Also button and choose the Create NCMRTRansaction option.
+Click the "You Can Also" button and choose the Create NCMRTRansaction option.

 ## Transaction

-The Transaction tab provides the user with the details of the Transaction Type, i.e., 'Where' the testing should occur, and for 'Who,' i.e., the Supplier or the Customer.
+The Transaction tab provides users with details about the transaction type, including where the testing should take place (i.e., Supplier or Customer).

-The user can also record the Batch and Serial number(s).
+Users can also record the associated batch and serial numbers.

-It is possible to [automatically change assigned Batches' status on passing Quality Control Test](../../../user-guide/system-initialization/general-settings/qc-tab.md).
+Additionally, it is possible to [automatically change assigned Batches' status on passing Quality Control Test](../../../user-guide/system-initialization/general-settings/qc-tab.md).

 ![Quality Control Test Transaction](./media/overview/quality-control-test-transaction.webp)

 ### Creating Quality Control Test for an Operation on Manufacturing Order

-It is possible to create a Quality Control Test for a specific Operation.
-In this case, created Quality Control Test document has a Transaction tab filled with data from a chosen Operation line.
+A Quality Control Test can be created for a specific operation, with the resulting Quality Control Test document's Transaction tab automatically populated with data from the selected operation line.

 ![Quality Control Test for Operation](./media/overview/quality-control-for-operation.webp)

 #### Prerequisites

 - A [Test Protocol](../test-protocols/overview.md#transactions) defined for a specific Operation.
-- A Manufacturing Order is in one of the following statuses: Scheduled, Released, Started, Finished.
+- A Manufacturing Order must be in one of the following statuses: Scheduled, Released, Started, Finished.

 #### Performance

-Right-click on a line of an Operation (Manufacturing Order → Operations tab) and choose Quality Control → Create Quality Control for Operation option
+Right-click on an operation line in the Manufacturing Order → Operations tab and choose Quality Control → Create Quality Control for Operation.

-Choose a Test Protocol from a list
+Next, select a Test Protocol from the list provided.

-From the context menu on a line of an Operation, you can also choose Quality Control → Open Existing Quality Control Test for Operation to check already created test.
+Alternatively, you can right-click on an operation line and choose Quality Control → Open Existing Quality Control Test for Operation to view previously created tests.

 ## Resources

-The Resources tab allows users to view and record the resources and quantities used during the Quality Control Testing process.
-Resources in this situation refer to Items, e.g., tools, used during Quality Control Test.
+The Resources tab allows users to view and record the resources and quantities utilized during the Quality Control Testing process.
+These resources typically refer to items such as tools used during the test.

 ![Resources](./media/overview/quality-control-test-resources.webp)

-On the Resources tab, you can add only Items assigned to the Item Group defined for Quality Control Resources, as the default QCResources group is set for this purpose.
-By default, the QCResources group is set for this purpose.
-You can check how to set this Item Group here.
-By default, the QCResources group is set for this purpose.
+On the Resources tab, only items assigned to the QCResources item group can be added, as this group is set by default for Quality Control Resources.
+You can find instructions on how to configure this Item Group [here](https://learn.computec.one/docs/processforce/user-guide/system-initialization/general-settings/qc-tab).
+By default, the QCResources group is used for this purpose.

 ## Items

-The Items tab allows the user to view and record the Items and quantities used during the Quality Control Testing process.
-E.g., safety gloves.
+The Items tab allows users to view and record the items and quantities used during the Quality Control Testing process, such as safety gloves.

 ![Quality Control Test](./media/overview/quality-control-test-items.webp)

-On the Items tab, you can add only Items assigned to the Item Group defined for Quality Control Items, as the default QCItems group is set for this purpose.
-You can check here how to set this Item Group. here is how to set this Item Group.
-By default, the QCItems group is assigned for this purpose.
+Only items assigned to the QCItems group can be added in this tab.
+By default, the QCItems group is designated for this purpose.
+For more details on how to set up this Item Group, refer to the provided instructions.

 ## Instructions

-The Instructions tab allows the user to view instructions on performing the Quality Control Test.
+The Instructions tab provides guidance on how to perform the Quality Control Test.

-If required, the user can add notes within this section.
+Users can also add notes to this section if needed.

 ## Attachments

-The Attachments tab allows the user to view Attachments of how to perform the Quality Control Test.
+The Attachments tab provides access to documents related to performing the Quality Control Test.

-If required, the user can add additional attachments within this section.
+Users can also add additional attachments in this section if necessary.

 ## Inventory Transfer

-You can create Inventory Transfer Requests, and Inventory Transfers from and to QC Warehouse (defined in the header) from the You Can Also button.
+Using the "You Can Also" button, you can create Inventory Transfer Requests and perform Inventory Transfers to or from the QC Warehouse specified in the header.

 ![Quality Control Transfers](./media/overview/quality-control-transfers.webp)

 ## Duplicate Option

-This option allows copying the content of a currently open document to another.

-The copy procedure covers all the tabs' content and header data.
-The following information is changed on a copy:
+The duplicate feature enables users to create a copy of the currently open document.

+When duplicating, the content from all tabs and header data is copied, with the following modifications:

 - The electronic signature field is cleared.
-- The status field value is set to Created.
+- The status field value is set to "Created".
-- Test Status field value is set to To Be Determined.
+- Test Status field value is set to "To Be Determined".
 - Pass/Fail Date field value is cleared.
 - Document Number is changed to the next one in a Series.

-The Duplicated document is in adding mode, allowing further changes to its content.
-Click Add button after setting up all the required data to add the record.
+The duplicated document opens in adding mode, allowing users to make any necessary edits.
+Once all required details are updated, click the "Add" button to save the new record.

+---
+The Quality Control Testing process within ProcessForce and SAP Business One is a robust solution for managing quality assurance activities.

+This guide aims to provide a clear understanding of the process, enabling users to maximize the benefits of Quality Control Testing.